3liteking148/seq-position-probs/README.md

 whose probability of being aligned is > 0.5, among all possible alignments with that anchor.

+## Low-memory version

+`dummerl` uses half as much memory, and is a bit faster, but is more prone to numeric overflow.
+(It uses single-precision instead of double-precision floating-point numbers.)

 ## Options

 Show all options and default values: